mrtfog/Readme/README.md

 <hr/>

 <h3 align="left">🙋‍♂️ About me</h3>
 - Hi!
-I am Martin Fogliacco, Full Stack Developer and Informatic Technician, specializated and passionate with Front End Development.<br/>
+I am Martin Fogliacco, Full Stack Developer and UX/UI Designer, specializated and passionate with Front End Development.<br/>
-I am a proactive person, and highly capable to do teamworks and establish a good communication. <br/>
-Besides, i prioritize task resolutions, and i am constantly motivated to improve and make a growth of my skills. <br/>
 Below, you will see more interesting info about me. ⚡

 <hr/>

 <h3 align="left">🚧 Work in progress </h3>
-- I am currently working on my portfolio and 4.4.4 Films portfolio.
+- I am currently working on my portfolio.

 <h3 align="left">📖 What i am learning about? </h3>
-- I am currently learning Tailwind Css and Three.js.
+- I am currently learning GSAP, Three.js, and React Native.

 <h3 align="left">✨ What i wish to learn?</h3>
-- I wish to learn Mongoose/MongoDb and React Native.
+- I wish to learn Mongoose/MongoDb and Python.

-<h3 align="left">💬 Ask me about</h3>
-- HTML, CSS3/SCSS, ESC6, React, Redux.

 <h3 align="left">📫 How to reach me? </h3>
 - You can reach me in 👇